eagoumi/ft_irc/README.md

 `export SECRET42="s-s************************"`

+## Resources

+The IRC reference used in this project: https://modern.ircdocs.horse/ We tried to simulate as much as we can do the behavior of this server https://ircdocs.horse/tools/wstester

 ## Acknowledgments

 - Special thanks to the 42 School for providing the guidelines and specifications for this project.